This blog may contain affiliate links. Read our disclosure policy for more info.

 Many unique, small boutique businesses are situated in these historic buildings in downtown Lethbridge, making it an ideal place for shopping away in the afternoon.

 Silla Designs is a great place to start your shopping adventure in downtown Lethbridge.
-This store is situated in a large brick heritage building and stocked full of unique jewelry, clothing, and home decor items.
+This store is situated in a large brick heritage building and is stocked full of unique jewelry, clothing, and home decor items.
 It is the best place to find a gift for the next upcoming birthday.

 If you have a sweet tooth, make How Sweet Inc. your first destination.
 This candy store works hard to bring in unique items you won’t get anywhere else, including long-gone staples remembered from childhood.
 For example, the last time I stopped in, I picked up Nerd Gummy Clusters and a Fruity Cereal KitKat.